rackerlabs/rackspace-how-to/content/dedicated-hosting/id-federation-map-policies-permissions-dedicated.md

                     expire: {D}
         version: "RAX-1"

-However, you must customize the default Attribute Mapping Policy to specific values before your users log in or are able to use Rackspace products and services.
+However, you must customize the default Attribute Mapping Policy to use specific values before your users log in or are able to use Rackspace products and services.

 ### Customize the default Attribute Mapping Policy